ESPN Launching Sports Betting Show with Doug Kezirian

-On March 11, ESPN will launch an official television program dedicated to sports betting.
+On March 11, ESPN will launch an official television program dedicated to sports betting, much to the delight of fans who use the best online bookmakers.

 Daily Wager will feature Doug Kezirian as host of the sports betting news and information show.